-- With Drag n' Drop Hiragana, complete the four columns that you know (あ, か, さ, た).
-When you are able to do this fairly quickly (let's say 40 seconds) or you've done it 5 times, move on to the next step.
+- With Tofugu's Learn Hiragana Quiz, quiz yourself on the four columns that you know (あ, か, さ, た).
+When you've done it five times, move on to the next step.

 - Copy, download, or print out this worksheet.
 Fill in all the blanks with romaji.
 Pay special attention to "exception" kana, like し, ち, and つ and write them out the way I showed you above to make sure that you know the proper reading.
 Not all romaji-styles will write these kana like this (you'll see "si, ti, and tu" too), but for now write "shi, chi, and tsu" just for the sake of associating the correct pronunciation with each of these particular kana.

 When you've completed everything and feel like you can recall all 20 of these kana, move on to the next section.
 Now it's time to try ten at a time.
 You're getting better at this, after all!

 な に ぬ ね の